 - The control box is to the left of the entrance door.

 - There is a little dial which adjusts the target temperature by +/- 2 degrees.
-Turn full left to target 18C, and full right for 22C.
-Point straight up for 20C, and please try to leave in this position when you go.
+Turn full left to target 17C, and full right for 21C.
+Point straight up for 19C, and please try to leave in this position when you go.
 The radiators and the AHU should respond to this adjustment.

 - A green light will indicate that the AHU is running.
 Press the little button, and the AHU, and the light, will go off for a two hours.
 Press again to turn back on.
 Radiators may stay on, depending on the temperature of the room and the setting on the dial.

-- The Foyer is heating by programme for a couple of hours twice each day.
+- The Foyer is heating by programme to be on at a low level from 8000-2000 every day.

 - Toilets are heated if other areas are heated.